Colin Kaepernick — a man I believe is well-intentioned.

 Despite criticism from many, the media have praised Kaepernick as a hero of justice.

 But that hasn’t offset the NFL’s bank account.
 Newberry believes Colin and Eric have been blocked out of the NFL due to the impact of their political activism:

 “[The league’s unwillingness to hire them] is a clear warning to [the NFL’s] employees that only so much social activism will be tolerated even while it feigns a sense of respecting their desire to protest during the national anthem.
 If the NFL were really concerned about its players, it wouldn’t be denying these two their well-earned right to make a living.
 Rest assured, history won’t be kind when it looks back on the way Kaepernick and Reid were treated by the NFL.”

 Therefore, if an average adult works from the ages of 25 to 75, Colin Kaepernick has already made 15 lifetime livings.

 So: make a living?
 Check.

 Kaepernick agrees with Newberry’s assessment of the unfair NFL — he’s suing the league, and he may try to subpoena the President of the United States (read here).

-Oh, and by the way: no one has the “right” to earn money specifically by running around, jumping on top of each other in the grass, and kicking and tossing a projectile while people clap.
+And to be clear: No one has the “right” to earn money specifically by running around, jumping on top of each other in the grass, and kicking and tossing a projectile while people clap.
 That isn’t a right.

 Thank you for reading!
 Please check out my other articles.
-Here are a few: my pieces on MSNBC’s portrayal of Trump, Roseanne vs. Keith Olbermann, Anne Hathaway’s lessons on privilege, and a restaurant attack on little Tomi Lahren.
+Here are a few: my pieces on MSNBC’s portrayal of Trump, Roseanne vs. Keith Olbermann, Anne Hathaway’s thoughts on privilege, and a restaurant attack on little Tomi Lahren.